Resonant Inelastic X-Ray Scattering as a Probe of the Phase and Excitations of the Order Parameter of Superconductors: III - Dynamical structure factor for strongly correlated electron system

-The main aim of this part of the supplemental material is to show that our main result for the phase dependence of the dynamical structure factor holds also in the presence of strong Coulomb repulsion of the conduction electrons.
-To simplify the presentation of our arguments let us start from the limit of infinite strong correlations $U\rightarrow \infty$ where double occupancy is forbidden~\cite{Trugman1990,Becca2000}.
+The main aim of this part of the appendix is to show that our main result for the phase dependence of the dynamical structure factor (DSF) holds also in the presence of strong Coulomb repulsion of the conduction electrons.
+To simplify the presentation of our arguments we will focus on the limit of infinite strong correlations $U\rightarrow \infty$ where double occupancy is forbidden~\cite{Trugman1990,Becca2000}.
 As is well-known using a Schrieffer-Wolf transformation the Hubbard model can then be replaced with a $t$-$J$ model where the superexchange $J\rightarrow 0$, cf. \cite{Chao1978}.
-Such regime of very strong correlations may be still regarded as rather realistic in describing many basic properties of the strongly transition metal oxides such as cuprates~\cite{Putikka1992,Tandon1999,Cosentini1998}.
+Such regime of very strong correlations may be still regarded as rather realistic in describing many basic properties of the strongly transition metal oxides such as cuprates in the overdoped limit~\cite{Putikka1992,Tandon1999,Cosentini1998}.
 The superconductor is well described by the following Hamiltonian

 The operators $ \hat {d}_{i\sigma}^\dagger = {d}_{i\sigma}^\dagger(1- n_{i,-\sigma})$, and $\hat {d}_{i\sigma} = {d}_{i\sigma}(1- n_{i,-\sigma})$ are Hubbard creation and annihilation operators which enter since doubly occupancies of local sites are strictly forbidden due to the presence of strong electronic correlations.
 They obey unusual anticommutator relations.
 For instance, $[\hat {d}_{i\sigma}, \hat {d}_{j\sigma}^\dag ]_+ = \delta_{ij}{\mathcal D}_{\sigma}(i)$, with ${\mathcal D}_{\sigma}(i)= 1 - n_{i, -\sigma}$.